aminalm/openstack-docs/source/horizon/overview/section_horizon-overview.rst

 .. note::

-    Currently the Pure Storage Horizon Plugin currently only provides support for FlashArrays configured under the Cinder project.
+    Currently the Pure Storage Horizon Plugin only provides support for FlashArrays configured under the Cinder project.